“Alas! And Did My Savior Bleed”

 When glancing at this office, specifically the Shorter Catechism question and answer, it seems to be fairly simple.
 That Christ shows us the way to salvation and God’s will through His Word and His Spirit, but through closer examination, this office of prophet carries far more weight.

 A prophet is one who speaks the Word of God.
 This definition is very fitting with Scriptural backing, but it also shows that Jesus is more than a Prophet because He is the very Word of the Lord Himself.
-John 1 tells readers this specifically as it reads, “In the beginning was the Word, and the Word was with God, and the Word was God.”
-(Jn.1.1) Ultimately, as one continues to read, it is seen that the Word was Jesus in the flesh (Jn.
-1.14).
-Not only was the words of God on the lips of Jesus, but He is the living and breathing Word of God incarnate.
-Therefore, because Jesus is the Word of God, He is the ultimate Prophet.
-He fulfills every prophecy.
+John chapter one tells readers this specifically as it reads, “In the beginning was the Word, and the Word was with God, and the Word was God.”
+(John1:1).
+Ultimately, as one continues to read, it is seen that the Word was Jesus in the flesh (John 1:14).
+Not only were the words of God on the lips of Jesus, but He is the living and breathing Word of God incarnate.
+Therefore, because Jesus is the Word of God, He is the ultimate Prophet; He fulfills every prophecy.

-The second office Christ executes is the office of a Priest.
+The second office Christ executes is the office of is Priest.
 In the Question 25 and its corresponding answer in the Shorter Catechism, we have a good summary statement of how Christ executes the office of a Priest.
 The answer reads, “Christ executeth the office of a priest, in his once offering up of himself a sacrifice to satisfy divine justice, and reconcile us to God; and in making continual intercession for us.”
-Through this answer, two duties are brought out and summarized for this office – sacrifice and intercession.
+Through this answer, two duties are brought out and summarized for this office—sacrifice and intercession.

-Jesus’ sacrifice for His people fulfills the Old Testament sacrifice system – of bulls, goats, lambs, doves, flour, wine, and oil.
+Jesus’ sacrifice for His people fulfills the Old Testament sacrifice system of bulls, goats, lambs, doves, flour, wine, and oil.
 Therefore, Jesus is this perfect and spotless sacrifice being given up as an offering for sin.
-Jesus through His obedience is the atoning sacrifice for all of God’s people as He bore their sins, took them upon Himself, and casted them as far as the east is from the west (Ps.
-103.12).
+Jesus, through His obedience, is the atoning sacrifice for all of God’s people as He bore their sins, took them upon Himself, and cast them as far as the east is from the west (Psalm 103:12).
 The atonement of Jesus Christ makes us righteous in the sight of God.
 That means that our punishment for sin is taken care of through Jesus!
 What a glorious thought!
-We are reconciled to God and no longer an enemy of Him (2 Cor.
-5.18-19).
+We are reconciled to God and no longer an enemy of Him (2nd Corinthians 5:18-19).

 Paul writes in Romans, “Who is to condemn?
-Christ Jesus is the one who died – more than that, who was raised – who is at the right hand of God, who indeed is interceding for us.”
-(Rom.
-8.34)
+Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.”
+(Romans 8:34)